maubanel/GMS2-Getting-Started/setting-up/README.md

 ##### `Step 6.`\|`ITA`| :small_orange_diamond: :small_blue_diamond:

 Now the folder that holds the project is named with the same name as the project in the folder you selected prior to this step.
+Never edit the content of this folder.
+Only add and delete files from the game interface.
+You run the risk of permanently damaging your project and having to start over again.

 ![folder with project name](images/FolderWithProjectName.png)